somnambulist-tech/web-app-skeleton/readme.md

 # Symfony Micro Service Starter Project

-This is a skeleton project that pre-configures a Symfony 5+ project for use as a micro service.
+This is a skeleton project that pre-configures a Symfony 5+ project for use as a micro-service.
 This project is intended to be used in conjunction with: [Data Service](https://github.com/somnambulist-tech/data-service-skeleton)

 The setup includes: